-Trump attacks Obama over Russia and elections: 'He colluded'
+Trump says Obama 'colluded' on Russia, without giving evidence

-WASHINGTON U.S. President Donald Trump stepped up his criticism on Monday of former Democratic President Barack Obama's handling of alleged Russian interference in the 2016 U.S. presidential campaign, accusing his predecessor of collusion and demanding an apology from investigators.
+WASHINGTON U.S. President Donald Trump on Monday demanded that investigators apologize for looking into Russian interference and possible collusion with his 2016 election campaign, accusing predecessor President Barack Obama of having "colluded or obstructed," but he did not provide evidence.

-Trump has increasingly lashed out over the ongoing investigations into Russia's role in the election and possible collusion by his campaign.
-The Republican president said Obama "colluded or obstructed," but gave no other details about his accusation.
+Department of Justice Special Counsel Robert Mueller, along with several congressional committees, are investigating allegations by U.S. intelligence agencies that Russia used cyber attacks and fake media stories to help Republican Trump against his Democratic Party opponent, Hillary Clinton.

 "The reason that President Obama did NOTHING about Russia after being notified by the CIA of meddling is that he expected Clinton would win... and did not want to 'rock the boat.'
-He didn't 'choke,' he colluded or obstructed, and it did the Dems and Crooked Hillary no good," he wrote, referring to Democrats and Hillary Clinton, his rival in the presidential election.
+He didn't 'choke,' he colluded or obstructed, and it did the Dems and Crooked Hillary no good," he wrote on Twitter.

+Russia has denied meddling in the election and Trump has repeatedly called the investigations a witch hunt.

+In a Fox News interview broadcast on Sunday, Trump said he had learned that Obama had known about the Russia issue long before the election but that he "did nothing about it."

 The White House referred any questions about the Russia investigations to Trump's personal lawyer, Marc Kasowitz.

-Representatives for Kasowitz as well as for Obama did not immediately reply to requests for comment on Trump's latest statement.
-In a Fox News interview broadcast on Sunday, Trump said he had learned that Obama had known about the Russia issue long before the election but that he "did nothing about it."
+Representatives for Kasowitz did not immediately reply to requests for comment on Trump's latest statement.

-Department of Justice Special Counsel Robert Mueller along with several congressional committees are probing alleged Russian meddling in the election last November and any possible ties to Trump's campaign or associates.
+"With 4 months looking at Russia...they have zero "tapes" of T (Trump) people colluding.
+There is no collusion & no obstruction.
+I should be given apology!"
+Trump said in another Twitter post on Monday.

 The Obama administration formally accused Russia in October of a campaign of cyber attacks against Democratic Party organizations ahead of the Nov.
 8 election.
 In December, Obama ordered intelligence agencies to review cyber attacks and foreign intervention in the election and to deliver a report before he left office on Jan.
 20.